Working with Indigenous Peoples and local communities: 8 Lessons from GCBC Research

 Photograph (detail): Laitche

-Biodiversity potential for resilient livelihoods in the Lower Omo, Ethiopia
+Biodiversity Potential for Resilient Livelihoods in the Lower Omo, Ethiopia

-Country: Ethiopia
+Countries: Ethiopia

-Lead Partner: University of Leeds, UK
+Delivery Partner: University of Leeds

-Summary: The project will fill knowledge gaps and elucidate the potential for biodiversity to contribute to and improve livelihood security, adaptation to climate change, and resilience in Ethiopia’s new Tama Community Conservation Area (CCA), where there is a data paucity to manage from.
+The project will fill knowledge gaps and elucidate the potential for biodiversity to contribute to and improve livelihood security, adaptation to climate change, and resilience in Ethiopia’s new Tama Community Conservation Area (CCA), where there is a data paucity to manage from.

 As the local communities hold rich traditional ecological knowledge, the project will combine systemic biodiversity monitoring with ethnobotany and ethnozoology qualitative data, to address the biodiversity-livelihoods knowledge gap.
 Datasets will then be input into population models with climate projections to explore future change in biodiversity and thus livelihoods.